sokorid/Home-Lab-Stuff/How-To-Setup-Debian-Server-For-Beginners/README.md

 - telling you what key to press for settings or a boot menu.
 Depending on
 - the manufacturer, this could be Escape, F2, F10 or F12.
 Simply restart
 - your computer and hold down this key until the boot menu appears,
-- then select the drive with the Ubuntu install media.
+- then select the drive with the Debian install media.

 ## Install Guide For Debian Server
 my recommendations